sixeyed/docker-windows-workshop/frontend-reverse-proxy.md

 ## The new application homepage

-Check out the [index.html]() for the new homepage.
+Check out the [index.html](./frontend-reverse-proxy/homepage/index.html) for the new homepage.
 It's a static HTML site which uses Vue.js.

+The [Dockerfile](./frontend-reverse-proxy/homepage/Dockerfile) is really simple - it just copies the HTML content into an IIS image.

 It will run in its own container, so it can use a different technology stack from the main app.